skatejs/template-html/readme.md

 Skate HTML Templates
 ====================

 Skate HTML templates is designed to be a very light implementation of how Shadow DOM uses `<content>` nodes and `select` attributes to project Light DOM.
+Just because it has Skate in the name doesn't mean you have to use it with Skate.
+It can be used completely on its own, too.

 It works by defining a template: